Classical architecture

-Classical architecture usually denotes architecture which is more or less consciously derived from the principles of Greek and Roman architecture of classical antiquity, or sometimes even more specifically, from the works of the Roman architect Vitruvius.
-Different styles of classical architecture have arguably existed since the Carolingian Renaissance, and prominently since the Italian Renaissance.
-Although classical styles of architecture can vary greatly, they can in general all be said to draw on a common "vocabulary" of decorative and constructive elements.
-In much of the Western world, different classical architectural styles have dominated the history of architecture from the Renaissance until the Second World War, but it continues to inform many architects to this day.
+Classical architecture typically refers to architecture consciously derived from the principles of Greek and Roman architecture of classical antiquity, or more specifically, from De architectura (c.
+10 AD) by the Roman architect Vitruvius.
+Variations of classical architecture have arguably existed since the Carolingian Renaissance, and became especially prominent during the Italian Renaissance and the later period known as neoclassical architecture or Classical revival.
+While classical styles of architecture can vary, they generally share a common "vocabulary" of decorative and structural elements.
+Across much of the Western world, classical architectural styles have dominated the history of architecture from the Renaissance until World War II.
+Classical architecture continues to influence contemporary architects.

-The term classical architecture also applies to any mode of architecture that has evolved to a highly refined state, such as classical Chinese architecture, or classical Mayan architecture.
-It can also refer to any architecture that employs classical aesthetic philosophy.
-The term might be used differently from "traditional" or "vernacular architecture" although it can share underlying axioms with it.
+The term classical architecture can also refer to any architectural tradition that has evolved to a highly refined form, such as classical Chinese or Mayan architecture.
+It may also describe architecture that adheres to classical aesthetic philosophy.
+The term might be used differently from "traditional" or "vernacular architecture", it can share underlying axioms with it.

-For contemporary buildings following authentic classical principles, the term New Classical architecture is sometimes used.
+For contemporary buildings following authentic classical principles, the term New Classical architecture is often used.